dotnet/docs-maui/docs/android/emulator/mac-with-windows-vm.md

 # Connect to an Android emulator on a Mac from inside a Windows virtual machine

 The Android emulator provides versatile networking capabilities that can be used for different purposes, including connecting to an emulator running on a Mac from inside a Windows virtual machine (VM).
 This is useful when running Windows in Parallels on a Mac.
-In this scenario it's required to use the emulators on the Mac since they can't run in Parallels.
+In this scenario it's required to use the emulator on the Mac since it can't run in Parallels.
+For information about installing the Android emulator on a Mac, see [Installation](~/get-started/installation.md&tabs=visual-studio-code).

 > [!IMPORTANT]
 > The address 127.0.0.1 on your development machine corresponds to the emulator's loopback interface.